-• Translational research support in the area of alcohol abuse/dependence
+• Clinical and Translational research support in the area of alcohol abuse/dependence

 • Biorepository of human participants’ specimens and data, including patients with COVID-19

 • Focus on respiratory- or pulmonary-related disease, but consideration for investigations in other organ systems